nuzillard/KnapsackSearch/README.md

 on an SD file.

 The combination of KnapsackSearch (`process.py`) and `fakeACD.py` produces SD files that can be processed by `CNMR_predict.py`.
-The resulting file contains 13C NMR chemical shifts from nmrshiftdb2 and ACD.
+The resulting files contains 13C NMR chemical shifts calculated by nmrshiftdb2 and by ACD.